zilishen/documentation/content/nap-waf/admin-guide/install.md

     sudo apk add app-protect
     ```

-    Install the most recent version of NGINX App Protect WAF for NGINX Plus R28:
+    Alternatively, use the following commands to install the most recent version of NGINX App Protect WAF for NGINX Plus R28:

     ```shell
     sudo apk update